-Administer 1cc to puppy as a supplement between feedings.
+Administer .5mls (1/2cc) of the above electrolyte formula to puppy as a supplement between feedings.

-Keeping this vigil is 50% of my success.
+Keeping to this feeding schedule is 50% of my success.
 It's so easy to stretch it to 3 1⁄2 -4 hours between feedings because I'm tired.
 But I don't.
 Or quit this vigil too early because I don't feel like doing it anymore.
 I just don't.